-Insert catchy title here VitoStippkow’s profile
+Insert catchy title here Vito’s profile

 I'm another gamer trying to battle his backlog.
 And I'm looking forward to gain additional motivation by joining this beautiful site and community.
 I began to work on my backlog "professionally" in February 2017 and joined the site in October 2017.

-- Beat or finish at least 75% of the games I add in 2019.
+- Complete at least 80% of the games added in 2024.
+Status: 0/0 (=100%).

 I rank games by this 5 star ranking: